 - Food costs such as catering, paper and plastic goods, and serving supplies

 - Publicity costs such as printing, supplies such as sheets for banners and markers, advertisements

-In the case of theatrical performances, include copyright, script, or sheet music charges, along with supplies and costumes.
-Off-campus events should include travel, accommodations, and meals in their budgets.
+- In the case of theatrical performances, include copyright, script, or sheet music charges, along with supplies and costumes

 After an event or publication, calculate the revenue and expenses then compare them against the original working budget.
 Similarly, keep an accurate account of your operating expenses.
 You may be asked to submit budget reports to your governing body.
-Meet with a representative of your group’s governing body, your adviser, and the SACBO staff as often as necessary to keep your records updated and to address financial concerns immediately.
+Meet with a representative of your group’s governing body, your Advisor, and Student Financial Advising as often as necessary to keep your records updated and to address financial concerns immediately.